FAQ about Managed Service for OpenSearch

 Alarm:96636764160bytes (90%).Warning:85899345920bytes (80%).

-Why is my cluster slow even though there are still some computing resources to spare?
+Why is my cluster slow even though the computing resources are not fully utilized?

 Your storage may have insufficient maximum IOPS and bandwidth to process the current number of requests.
 In this case, throttling occurs, which degrades the entire cluster performance.